Christian Friedrich Penzel: Works copied by Penzel

 The music sung by the Thomanerchor in the 1750s included revivals of Bach's vocal music.
 Among the works selected were chorale cantatas such as Ach, lieben Christen, seid getrost, BWV 114 (first performed in 1724), and Wachet auf, ruft uns die Stimme, BWV 140 (first performed in 1731).
 It was possibly in the context of preparing music for the choir that Penzel developed the habit of copying manuscripts of Bach's music.
-Penzel's fellow prefect, Barth, also copied Bach manuscripts.
+Penzel's fellow prefect, Carl Friedrich Barth, also copied Bach manuscripts.
 Barth had enrolled in the Thomasschule in 1746 and began to copy Bach manuscripts during the composer's lifetime.

 For several Bach cantatas Penzel's copy is the oldest surviving source.
 The school owned sets of parts for church music by Bach, but it is not always clear where Penzel obtained his source material.

 He also copied instrumental works, including organ music (such as chorale preludes) and orchestral music (such as the Brandenburg Concerto No. 1 in what appears to be its earliest version).
 He was on good terms with Bach's eldest son Wilhelm Friedemann Bach, who inherited a number of manuscripts on his father's death.